nicoladimitri/grant-program/applications/research_TEMPLATE_Dimitri_VeChain.md

 ### Problem Statement

 Based on  Chapter 4 of the VeChain White paper “The Economic Model”, the project aims to produce one paper to study in details the economics aspects of the double-token (currency), VET and VTHO, Proof-of- Authority based VeChain system.
 In particular, by explicitly introducing a representative agent’s preferences for holding the tokens, and obtaining rewards, the work will provide potentially interesting insights on the dynamics of the main VeChain monetary variables.
-For this reason, I believe that the outcome of the analysis could offer to the platform users, and governors, a fruitful perspective on how the system may evolve over time from an economic point of view.
+For this reason, I believe that the outcome of the analysis could offer to the platform users, and governors, a fruitful perspective on how the system may evolve over time from an economic perspective.
 Possibly, this could also be of support for policy decision making concerning the platform.

 ### Contributions